-Daphne Oz is blazing her own trail—and has been, since introducing healthy eating to dorm rooms everywhere.
-This mother of three is the definition of the well-balanced woman: she loves false lashes but feels best in a caftan, even though, in her words, it’s the equivalent of “basically wearing a sheet.”
-We sat down with Daphne and to talk raising healthy kids and being present through it all.
+Daphne Oz has been blazing her own healthy-minded trail since her dorm room days, when she introduced wholesome eating to college campuses everywhere.
+As a mother of three, she encapsulates our idea of the well-balanced woman in more ways than one: she loves false lashes but feels best in a caftan, even though, in her words, it’s the equivalent of “basically wearing a sheet.”
+We sat down with Daphne to take in the summer’s rays—and to talk raising healthy kids and being present through it all.

 - Rip & Tan: Tell us about your career trajectory and how your professional life has changed since having children.

 Daphne Oz: I wrote my first book, The Dorm Room Diet, in college, and I began hosting my first television show at 25.
 The years up until having children were marked by an incredible opportunity to learn from the best in the business while making a daily talk show centered around food and also to just enjoy being married to my best friend.
 During this time, I wrote my book Relish, about wanting to take full advantage of the opportunities I had to curate a life that was full of delicious food, beautiful style, and everyday fun.